-These rules identify DynamoDB tables with stale data and provisioned tables missing auto-scaling, both common sources of unnecessary DynamoDB spend.
+These rules identify DynamoDB tables with stale data, provisioned tables missing auto-scaling, completely unused provisioned tables, and tables where autoscaling is configured with identical min and max values — all common sources of unnecessary DynamoDB spend.

 | Rule ID | Scan Type | Name |